Our Practice

 We first met Bec when she completed a placement with us in 2021.
 She fit in so smoothly with our team that we had to hire her before someone else did.
 She is now completing the remainder of her Cert IV with us and learning her skills on the job.

-In the clinic, you’ll often find Bec working hard but somehow still looking cool and calm even under pressure.
+In the clinic you’ll often find Bec working hard but somehow still looking cool and calm, even under pressure.
 Although she can seem quiet and sweet, she definitely has a cheeky side and is always good for a laugh.
 Bec is a fast learner and a careful and compassionate nurse.
 She has the ability to make the most frightened or anxious patient her best friend.
+Bec has developed a strong passion for mental health and is the clinic’s Mental health champion.
+She is always finding ways to bring us closer together and make us a more compassionate, understanding and resilient team.

 vet at hammett street vets